terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_subnet_v2.html.markdown

 * `name` - (Optional) The name of the subnet.
 Changing this updates the name of the existing subnet.

+* `description` - (Optional) Human-readable description of the subnet.
+Changing this updates the name of the existing subnet.

 * `tenant_id` - (Optional) The owner of the subnet.
 Required if admin wants to create a subnet for another tenant.
 Changing this creates a new subnet.